 Accents

-Speech recognition can struggle with strong accents, dialects, or noisy environments, leading to misunderstandings, repeated questions, and caller frustration.
-While accuracy is improving, it might not be perfect across all voices.
+Speech recognition can struggle with strong accents, dialects, or noisy environments.
+This leads to misunderstandings and repeated questions, which frustrate callers.
+Accuracy is improving, but the system might still struggle to respond correctly across all voices.

 Edge cases

 AI handles routine calls well but can falter when faced with unusual requests.
 Complex billing questions, emotional callers, or particular inquiries can trip it up.
-In such cases, human intervention remains essential.
+In such cases, the interaction will still require human intervention.

 Disclosures

-In regulated industries, AI must clearly disclose that the caller is speaking to a machine.
-If this step is skipped or unclear, it can lead to compliance violations and erosion of trust.
+In several states, AI must disclose that the caller is speaking to a machine, especially when the caller asks directly.
+Federal rules on this are still pending, but state consumer protection laws already carry real penalties.
 Getting the disclosure right is both a legal and ethical safeguard.

 Escalation gaps

-According to surveys, 78% of respondents believe the advantages of generative AI surpass its potential risks.
+According to a Gartner poll of business executives, 78% believe the benefits of generative AI outweigh its risks.
 When it comes to customer service, though, the question is not whether these risks exist but how effectively you prepare for and manage them.

-For many businesses, the sweet spot is not choosing between AI receptionists and humans; it’s finding the right balance between the two to make the technology worth it.
+For small businesses, the best way to approach customer service is by combining AI receptionists with human agents.
 A hybrid setup gives you the efficiency of automation with the reassurance of live support.

 AI triage